KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Mr. J. Haines accepted the cup amid loud cheers.

 Mr. Hennessey toasted "Griffith club."
 He referred to the undoubted friendship that existed between Yanco and Griffith clubs.
 When Yanco played Griffith in the grand final they took their beating as sportsmen because Griffith was the better team.
-Three teams had hold the cup, Wilga, Yanco and Griffith.
-If Griffith won it next year interest in the competition would probably be lost.
+Three teams had held the cup, Wilga, Yanco and Griffith.
+If Griffith won, it next year interest in the competition would probably be lost.
 He hoped the team would keep together, and he would not like to see them enter the Binya competition.
 There were chances that the competition next year would be bigger and consequently more interesting.

 Mr. Jack Wood replied on behalf of the local club, stilting that he was pleased with the way the club had kept together and battled under adverse circumstances.
 He referred to Fivebough and other clubs as being great sportsmen.
 Griffith team kept together like trojans and if they could do the same next year a new cup would be requested for 1928.